Alex Murrell: Q3 2022

 Links

-Here’s five of the best things I’ve read over the last few months.
+Here’s three of the best things I’ve read over the last few months.

 Advertising Effectiveness Plan On A Page